Automated recurring scans and email reporting for WordPress

 To include additional details in email reports enable Include file sizes or/and Include scan errors settings.
 The last option will include all server, database and input/output errors that occur during a scan.
 It may be helpful to diagnose technical problems.

-To send a scan report the scanner uses an email address from the Email Address field.
+To send a scan report the scanner uses an email address from the Email Address field in the malware scanner settings.
 If you leave this field empty, the scanner will use an email address from the notification settings.
 If the email field in the notification settings is empty too, the scanner uses an email address from General WordPress Settings for the website (Settings -> General -> Email Address).

 Once you’ve configured settings for the automated recurring scan, the set of scan parameters are transmitted to Cerber Tech cloud scanning servers.
 The servers launch scheduled scans and control the whole process of scanning.
-The parameters include the website URL, the schedule of the scan and email address for reporting.
-No data from a scanned website is transmitted to the cloud servers during a scan.
-That means all results of a scan do not leave a website.
+The parameters include the website URL, the schedule of the scan, and the email address for reporting.
+No data any kind is transmitted from the scanned website to the cloud servers.
+That means the results of a scan are remain private and do not leave a website.

 How to use Cerber Security Scanner for WordPress